outsidedav/swift/machine_learning/conversation.md

 ## Adding frameworks to your app
 {: #add-frameworks-to-your-app}

-Now that the {{site.data.keyword.watson}} Swift SDK framework is built, you must to link and copy the {{site.data.keyword.conversationshort}} framework into your app.
+Now that the {{site.data.keyword.watson}} Swift SDK framework is built, you must link and copy the {{site.data.keyword.conversationshort}} framework into your app.

 1. Open your app in Xcode and select your project in the Navigator to open its settings.
 2. Select your app target and open the **General** tab.